conan-io/conan-io.github.io/_posts/2025-07-04-What-is-in-your-dependencies-updates.markdown

 ---
 layout: post
 comments: false
-title: "What is in your dependencies updates?
+title: "What's new in your dependencies?
 Advanced Recipe and Source Diffing in Conan"
 description: "Meet the new conan report diff command.
 And learn how to easily compare your sources and more-"
 meta_title: "What is in your dependencies updates?"
 categories: [cpp, diff, report, conan]